Submitting information on chemicals

 - change of the chemical’s trade name

 - changes in the business’s details, such as its name

 - change in the chemical’s composition

-- €26/notification/year for 1 to 200 notifications
+- €26/notification/year for the first 200 notifications

-- €13/notification/year for each notification above 200.
+- €13/notification/year for any notifications after the 200th notification

 Ministry of Social Affairs and Health Decree on submission of information on chemicals (553/2008)